-The silicon (orthosilicic acid) developed for ArgicinPlus and Algicin can also be used on its own.
-It strengthens the leaf cellular walls and surface, considerably reducing the chance of fungal infections in the leaf.
-Si also facilitates the better distribution of Ca and Mn throughout the plant and helps reduce drought stress.
+- The silicon (orthosilicic acid) we initially developed for ArgicinPlus can also be used seperately.
+It strengthens the leaf cellular walls and surface and ensures a better distribution of Ca and Mn throughout the plant.
+Si also helps reduce drought stress.

 With 3% orthosilicic acid, SilicaPower has a high concentration of Si that is readily taken up by the plant.
 This is clearly shown in this chart.

-Plant sap measurements from three cut hydrangea cultivars show a clear increase in Si.
+Plant sap measurements 3 cut hydrangea cultivars clearly show increase in Si.

 - more intense flower colour: continues through to full bloom